dettmar/johanQuery/README.md

 # johanQuery
-A tiny subset of jQuery - not nearly as awesome, but small.
-725b gzipped small.
+A tiny subset of jQuery - not nearly as awesome, but small. __872 B__ gzipped small.

 ## Methods
 On an instanciated object using `$("selector")`, you've got these methods at hand: